chikamichi/logg/README.md

 ## Synopsis

 Logg is a library providing generic logging features.
-At the core of Logg is a module, +Logg::Machine+, which you may include (mixin) in a class, or extend within another module.
+At the core of Logg is a module, `Logg::Machine`, which you may include (mixin) in a class, or extend within another module.
 This will inject the Logg helpers, so one can write something like this:

     class Foo
       include Logg::Machine